tomasherceg/dotvvm-docs/Pages/control-development-interactivity.md

 }
 ```

 > Now you should be able to wrap any control to be used in DotVVM.
-As a homework, you can try to wrap your favorite WYSIWYG editor.
-It's not that difficult.